 Buddleja davidii x Buddleja albiflora | Butterfly Bush hybrid ‘Lavender Luck’

-Since its creation, this plant has made its way across continents and into our garden, and yet, is extremely rare in cultivation.
-I’ve yet to see this plant labeled properly online, and rather than having to always list it by its lineage, I figured I’d give it a suitable name– ‘Lavender Luck’.
+Since its creation, this plant has made its way across continents and into our garden, and yet, it’s extremely rare in cultivation.
+I’ve yet to see this plant labeled properly online, until now.
+And rather than having to always list it by its lineage, I figured I’d give it a suitable name– ‘Lavender Luck’.

-We are one of the only places in the world to offer this plant.
+We are the ONLY seed bank in the WORLD to offer these seeds.